 Finalists at the FIFA World Cup two years ago, in many ways Croatia were unlucky to come up against a dynamic French side that were on their best form.
 Despite the fact they’ve suffered a few slip-ups during their qualifying campaign, the talent that runs throughout the squad is still there for all to see.

 Led by Ballon D’or winner Luka Modric, the Croatian side also includes Barcelona’s Ivan Rakitic, Bayern Munich’s Ivan Perisic, and Chelsea’s Mateo Kovacic – a strong midfield if ever there was one.
-If you’re looking for a bargain at the bookies, it’s worth keeping tabs on the latest international football betting news and predictions at bet365 to see how their odds of winning changes over the coming weeks.

 With a recent 2-0 win over World Cup champions France, that’s all the proof you need to know that Turkey have the ability to compete with the best teams on the planet on their day.
 An incredible qualifying campaign has seen them win five matches from six, taking them straight to the top of Group H.